Azure/dev-spaces/samples/BikeSharingApp/README.md

     ```
     Note: **If you are using an RBAC-enabled cluster**, be sure to configure [a service account for Tiller](https://helm.sh/docs/using_helm/#role-based-access-control).
 Otherwise, `helm` commands will fail.

-1. **Open your browser to the app's website.** Navigate to the bikesharingweb service by opening the public URL from the azds list-uris command.
-In the above example, the public URL for the bikesharingweb service is http://master.bikesharingweb.fedcab0987.eus.azds.io/.
-Select Aurelia Briggs (customer) as the user, then select a bike to rent.
-Verify you see a placeholder image for the bike.
+1. **Open your browser to the app's website.** Navigate to the `bikesharingweb` service by opening the public URL from the `azds list-uris` command.
+In the below example, the public URL for the `bikesharingweb` service is http://master.bikesharingweb.fedcab0987.eus.azds.io/.
+Select **Aurelia Briggs (customer)** as the user, then select a bike to rent.
     ```bash
     azds list-uris

     Uri                                                   Status
     --------------------------------------------------    ---------
     http://master.bikesharingweb.fedcab0987.eus.azds.io/  Available